AI-Cup-Kernel/cpp-client/README.md

 <em>Optional:</em> Add its `include` and `lib` directories to your PATH.
 If you are using a code editor like VS Code and it doesn't recognize `<curl/curl.h>`, hover over the error, click on Quick Fix, and go to Include Path settings.
 There you should see a line like <code>One include path per line.</code> Write the path below it, and it will be recognized.
 Of course, this is not necessary because you are using `make` to build, and it's just to prevent annoying editor errors.
 In the make file, change the `path:` to your own libcurl directory (if you installed it manually on Windows).
 For example, for me, it looks like (path:=C:/libcurl).
-#### macOS
-If you don't have Homebrew, you can install it using the following command:

-<code>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)</code>
-and then <code></code>
-You can also install it like in Windows, but look for the macOS version on this link.
-Just download the binaries, not the source.

-<italic>if you got errors using an IDE or editor do the things described in the last paragraph of the windows section</italic>
 #### run the program
 Now, just run the `make` command in the root folder (if it's not recognized, run it using the full path), and the executable the file named `game` will be built.